GersonSR/comp20-group-project/README.md

 dragging it.
 The user confirms their path, and then calculations are run to determine the relative error with respect to the Google route.
-This score is stored locally and globally as appropriate based on whether the user has chosen to authenticate or not, and relevant statstical data is updated based on the new information.
+This score is stored locally and globally as appropriate based on whether the user has chosen to provide an identifier  or not, and relevant statstical data is updated based on the new information.

 ## Our Solution
 To implement this game, we will make use of the Google maps API, the Google